yene/react-blog/README.md

 * How to set state in react+es2015, does it require a babel option? -> going stage 0 means we are very experimental
 * are semicolons required in ES2015
 * How to concatenate strings? {`/user/${user.id}`}
+* How to share code between component (ES modules)?

 ## Notes
 Loading the content async will cause the components to update, the user will notice a flash on the page.
 It would be better if the whole page would wait for the content until it renders something.